 In 2018/2019 Martha is driving an intervention to directly reach 20,000 Nigerian girls by 2022 with computational and leadership skills to equip girls for the fourth industrial revolution.
 Martha also worked closely with the Nigerian Government through the Ministry of Communications in the establishment of the Digital Girls Clubs across the country.
 She also played a key role in the introduction of Technovation Challenge in Nigeria, leading the first Nigerian Team to Silicon Valley, California in 2013 and running the program till 2017 coordinating up to 30 teams of girls.
 Each team comprised 5 girls who learnt how to build mobile applications that solved pressing problems in Nigeria.
 States covered included Lagos, Delta and Abuja.

 Martha’s advocacies, projects and influence imparts every state in the country including key stakeholders who are actively engaged in her programs.
 WITIN’s 2012 Tech4D Forum brought in stakeholders, including government officials from across the country, top nollywood actors as well as international speakers.
-WITIN’s 2014 tech4d Forum brought in VIPs Abike Dabiri who flew in from Abuja to Lagos just to inspire girls as well as renowed Nolly wood stars like Gloria and Nobert Young, Eucharia, Omotola Ekeinde and others.
-Ann Mei Chang flew in from the USA for 2013’s .
+WITIN’s 2014 tech4d Forum brought in VIPs , both within and outside the country who came to inspire girls as well as renowed Nolly wood stars like Gloria and Nobert Young, Eucharia, Omotola Ekeinde and others.
+See 2013 event for girls

 In 2016, Martha relocated briefly to Awka, Anambra State where she joined the Department of Computer Science and IT of Paul University as Assistant Lecturer.
 The very first week of her resumption, Martha mobilized students to organize the first ever “hour of code – CS code week” in December 2016.
 It turned out to be a university event well attended.
 She also started the young coders club to motivate everyone in the school to code, especially the young women..
 She grouped students on campus into teams, organized intensive tutorials for them on coding, web designs and animations and mobile apps development.
 She got students also from other departments like Chemistry and zoology to join teams and got them all to pitch their finished work in a university wide Computer Science Week event in December 2016, well attended by dignitaries and covered by national media